 How Do I Stop Nerve Pain in My Feet?

-Pain in a foot is always cause for at least a certain degree of concern.
+Pain in a foot is always a cause for at least a certain degree of concern.
 After all, this is how your body alerts you to the fact something isn’t right.
 When that pain is nerve-related (neuropathic), the level of concern can go up drastically.

 To help you better understand when you should seek professional care and possible treatment options we might recommend, we’ll start by looking at symptoms you should recognize and why you are experiencing nerve pain in your feet.

 You might not be sure where your foot pain comes from, but there are some telltale signs that neuropathy is the cause.
 These are the most common signs of neuropathy in the feet:

 - Numbness and tingling (“pins and needles” sensation).